Buenos Aires Underground: Early days

 There were numerous proposals at the time to build an electric aerial tramway, with one such line to go down the Avenida de Mayo.
 One proposal was the 1889 Le Tellier proposal, which envisioned multiple lines running along the city's wider avenues with the trams moved using cables and would hang from steel rails fixed to 6 m steel and iron posts positioned in 10 to 15 m intervals.
-The lines would take 24 months to build, and construction would commence 3 months after their approval by the Argentine National Congress, a decision which was ultimately not taken, favouring instead an underground tramway.
+The lines would take 24 months to build, and construction would commence 3 months after their approval by the Argentine National Congress, a decision which was ultimately not taken, favoring instead an underground tramway.

 The first Underground line was opened on 1 December 1913 and was built by the Anglo-Argentine Tramways Company (AATC), which had been given permission to build in 1909.
 That line was made up of one of the existing sections of Line A, linking the stations of Plaza de Mayo and Plaza Miserere.
 170,000 passengers took part in the line's first trip.
 On 1 April 1914 the line was to expand to Río de Janeiro station and on 1 July was extended to Primera Junta Station.

-In 1912 the Lacroze Hermanos company won a concession to build another Underground line.
+In 1912, the Lacroze Hermanos company won a concession to build another Underground line.
 The company was a competitor to the Anglo-Argentine company, operating tramways in Buenos Aires as well as the Buenos Aires Central Railway, which later became part of the Urquiza Line.
 Construction began in 1927, and this line became Line B when it was inaugurated on 17 October 1930.
-During 17–18 December 380,000 passengers travelled on the line's then 32 cars.
+During 17–18 December, 380,000 passengers travelled on the line's then 32 cars.
 The line was originally intended to continue above ground, with the current Federico Lacroze station to be the central terminal of the Buenos Aires Central Railway (today the General Urquiza Railway), however nowadays the overground service forms part of the Urquiza Line instead.